Distilleries Company of Sri Lanka: History

-Under State ownership (1917–1992)
+Under State ownership (1913–1992)

-It was established in 1917 as the liquor producing division of the Excise Department of Ceylon.
+It was established in 1913 as the liquor producing division of the Excise Department of Ceylon.
 In 1974, the State Distilleries Corporation was established to take over the liquor distilling and producing activities of the Excise Department of Ceylon.
 On 17 November 1989, State Distilleries Corporation was converted into a company with shares.
 Thus, Distilleries Company of Sri Lanka Limited was born, under the Conversion of Public Corporations Act No: 23 of 1983.
-On 20 February 1992, 60% of the company were sold on the Colombo Stock Exchange to the highest bidder, a consortium of investors formed by Milford Exports Ceylon Limited, Lanka Milk Foods (CWE) Limited (both companies controlled by Sri Lankan businessman Harry Jayawardena) together with Smith New Court Investors from Singapore.
+On 20 February 1992, 60% of the company was sold on the Colombo Stock Exchange to the highest bidder, a consortium of investors formed by Milford Exports Ceylon Limited, Lanka Milk Foods (CWE) Limited (both companies controlled by Sri Lankan businessman Harry Jayawardena) together with Smith New Court Investors from Singapore.

 Privatisation (1992)

 Distilleries Company of Sri Lanka PLC has been called "a landmark success in privatization".
 A state-owned company producing liquor, it was privatized by the state in 1992.
 After less than two decades of privatization, DCSL has become a conglomerate with diversified interests in many areas of the country's economy.